 The gentrification of New York City: a local perspective

-Not feeling qualified to comment on NYC gentrification from a suburban house in Surrey, I instead asked for the thoughts of Lauren Bowden, a teacher who currently resides in Brooklyn – the borough perhaps most associated with hipsterism and its affects.
+US100 track 11 artists Yeah Yeah Yeahs are one positive symptom of the gentrification of many of New York’s neighbourhoods.
+But as per most cities, this represents a double edged sword.
+Not feeling qualified to comment on the NYC example from a suburban house in Surrey, I instead asked for the thoughts of Lauren Bowden, a teacher who currently resides in Brooklyn – the borough perhaps most associated with hipsterism and its affects.

 JZ: How has New York City changed over your lifetime?